prabhushankar-ps/NVIDIA_stock_analysis_DCF_model/README.md

 # NVIDIA Financial Analytics Report

 ## 📌 Project Overview
-This project is a financial analytics report on **NVIDIA Corporation (NVDA)**, conducted as part of **BDA 632 (Financial Analytics)**.
+This project is a financial analytics report on **NVIDIA Corporation (NVDA)**, conducted as part of **(Financial Analytics)**.
 The report analyzes NVIDIA’s financial performance, market positioning, and investment potential using various financial metrics, valuation models, and competitive comparisons.

 ## 📈 Key Highlights
 - **Ticker:** NVDA